-Element Strategic Outcome (Where no precinct applies) and Mountain Residential Precinct of the Low Density Residential Zone due to the inconsistency of such uses with the predominantly low density residential character of the zone.
-(11)(12) Small-scale tourism activities may be supported in Rural Residential A Precinct of the Rural Residential Zone on large lots where: (a) impacts on the rural residential amenity and privacy of nearby sensitive receivers are avoided; (b) consistent with the low density residential character of the area; and (c) the use remains subordinate to the primary use of the land, being for residential purposes.
-(12)(13) Food and drink outlets are supported in Rural Areas to provide services and enhance the tourist experience where: (a) of a scale and built form that complements the rural and natural landscape setting; and (b) not involving a drive-through facility.
-Centre Hierarchy (1) Development is consistent with the Centre Hierarchy identified on Strategic Framework Map SFM-02: Growing Economy.
-Editor's Note - The Centre Hierarchy identified in the Strategic Framework reflects (2) Integrated retail and commercial developments or convenience retail activities are not located outside of the Centre Hierarchy. the hierarchy of the centres in the region only and is not be not to be considered in the (3) Higher density residential development is encouraged within the walkable catchment of the Major Centre. context of the Activity Centres Network of the South East Queensland Regional Plan 2009 - 2031.
-(4) Development in centres accommodates a range of retail, business, education, entertainment, sport and recreation, health and education, community and civic facilities that reflects their location, scale and service catchment.
-(5) Centres provide for community events, meeting places and public use areas.
-(6) Development considers the future Beaudesert town centre bypass and associated opportunities to enhance amenity and connectivity to and within the Major Centre, and reinforce its role in Beaudesert and in the region .
-(7) High quality infrastructure and transport networks encourage and support business growth and development within and between the centres in the identified Centre Hierarchy.
-(8) The Major Centre (incorporating Beaudesert): (a) accommodates a wide range of commercial, community, recreation, residential, a limited number of tourism, cultural and civic activities within an active and vibrant mixed use environment; (b) provides a scale and level of intensity of development that reinforces the intended role and function of Beaudesert as the Major Centre of the region; (c) is protected from development that compromises its ability to meet retail needs and demand; (d) is well-designed, safe and a visually attractive business, community and employment centre; and (e) provides for the higher-order retailing (including department stores, discount department stores and retail showrooms) and administrative needs of the region.
-(9) The District Centres (incorporating Boonah and North Tamborine): (a) provide a range of uses and activities that service the needs of Boonah and its sub-regional rural catchment and the Tamborine Mountain plateau; (b) are highly accessible and well-connected to the catchment that they
+Element Strategic Outo come Liement (Where no precinct applies) and Mou Low Density Residential Zone due to with the predominantly low density re Small-scale tourism activities may be sup Precinct of the Rural Residential Zone on (a) impacts on the rural residential amer receivers are avoided; ity and privacy of nearby sensitive (b) consistent with the low density reside ential character of the area; and (c) the use remains subordinate to the p residential purposes.
+Food and drink outlets are supported in F Pural Areas to provide services and enhance the tourist experience where: (a) of a scale and built form that complete ments the rural and natural landscape setting; and (b) not involving a drive-through facility.
+Centre Hierarchy Development is consistent with the Cen Strategic Framework Map SFM-02: G Editor's Note - The Centre Hierarchy identified in the Strategic Framework reflects Integrated retail and commercial develo activities are not located outside of the 0 the hierarchy of the centres in the region only and is not be not to be considered in the Higher density residential development catchment of the Major Centre. is encouraged within the walkable context of the Activity Centres Network of the South East Queensland Regional Plan 2009 - 2031.
+Development in centres accommodates education, entertainment, sport and recommunity and civic facilities that reflect catchment. reation, health and education, Centres provide for community events, areas. meeting places and public use Development considers the future Beau associated opportunities to enhance am the Major Centre, and reinforce its role i nenity and connectivity to and within High quality infrastructure and transport business growth and development withi identified Centre Hierarchy. • ) The Major Centre (incorporating Beaude esert): (a) accommodates a wide range of com- residential, a limited number of touris within an active and vibrant mixed us m, cultural and civic activities (b) provides a scale and level of intensity intended role and function of Beaude region; • (c) is protected from development that connects and demand; ompromises its ability to meet retail (d) is well-designed, safe and a visually employment centre; and attractive business, community and (e) provides for the higher-order retailing discount department stores and retain needs of the region. ) The District Centres (incorporating Boor nah and North Tamborine): (a) provide a range of uses and activities and its sub-regional rural catchment plateau; (b) are highly accessible and well-conne cted to the catchment that they